starvagrant/toh/toh.markdown/the_ravens_flight_from_the_wind_chimes.md

 Creed looked over at Electra.
 He was certain she hadn't heard a word, though their was a trickle of blood around her lips.
 Some nervous tick had drawn blood.

-"Damnit!" she exclaimed, "I can't do anything important without root access!
+"Damn it!" she exclaimed, "I can't do anything important without root access!
 Creed, check the damn soldiers pockets again.

 He went through the soldier's pockets.
 He noticed Cora still shivering again.
 It started his own restless shiver.
 They hadn't let her change.
 Wearing her down by cold, by sleep deprivation, by psychological coercion, all the techniques other than implements of physical torture.
 Dangerous people wanted them all dead.
 He redoubled his efforts, then shifted to the soldier's pants as well.
 Nothing.